 Crime prevention isn’t complete without concerned citizens organizing and working with law enforcement to patrol areas and look for problems to report.
-NOP crews assist the police department by patrolling hot spots, making observations, and working with Neighborhood Conditions Officers to help focus on problems as they come up.
+NOP crews assist the police department by patrolling hot spots, making observations, and working with Neighborhood Resource Officers to help focus on problems as they arise.

 Getting your car broken into is a frustrating experience.
 We are here to help!
 Our trained volunteer fingerprint crew will lift fingerprints off of your car, make proper documentation, and submit it to forensics for an analysis to see if there is a match in the national database for the person who prowled your car and help bring them to justice.

 Operation Family ID is about protecting your children.
 Every parent’s worst nightmare is the fear of their child going missing.
 OFID can help you alleviate some of this fear by allowing you to document important information on your child.
 We will photograph your child against a backdrop, record their age, height, weight, note other physical characteristics, and take their fingerprints.
 We give all this information back to you on a disk and ask you to come back in and update the information once or twice a year.
 In the event of an emergency, you have the necessary information ready for the police to help find your child.

 Bicycles get stolen often and the police are very often able to catch the thieves…only to have no way of matching the bicycle to its owner.
 Stop by any C.O.P.S. shop and our volunteers will help you register your bicycle so if it disappears and is recovered, we can get it back to you.
 Not only that, but after our volunteers register your bike, each C.O.P.S. shop has a wide array of bicycle helmets we can give to you or your children at no cost if you need one.